Leadership is not about being in charge. It’s about taking care of those in your charge.” – Simon Sinek.

 However, he became the unifier of all the communities when he became the president of South Africa.

 He worked hard to develop unity amongst different communities existing, such as white, black, and other various minorities as well.

 He also said on the public platform that he is the president of everyone, not just black people.

 He also stated his fight is against oppression, not just for black people or against a particular race.

-Mandela’s vision to ensure peace in the world and he believed the bringing unity is the only thing that could bring it.
+Mandela’s vision was to ensure peace in the world, and he believed that bringing unity was the only thing that could bring it.